nseidle/SwitchBoard-MP3/README.md

 ![Alt text](Images/Switchboard%20Front%20Console.png)

-This project documents the modification I made to a vintage phone switchboard.
+This project documents the modifications made to a vintage phone switchboard.
+This is an interactive exhibit at the WOW children's museum in Lafayette.
 Any of the audio plugs can be inserted into any of the ports in the top console.
 The light will turn on and one of 74 MP3s will play out the corded phone.

 ![Alt text](Images/Switchboard%20with%20Weights.png)

 ![Alt text](Images/Switchboard%20Backside%20Highres.jpg)